Healing and Trauma

 Lakota Worldview

-For those interested in creating something similar for their own tribal communities, Rick and Ethleen share more information about their process and their thoughts for other tribal communities in this companion piece.
+For those interested in creating something similar for their own tribal communities, Rick and Ethleen share more information about their process and their thoughts for other tribal communities in the companion piece, Thoughts for Tribal Communities Interested in Creating a Resource Similar to the Lakota Worldview for their Community.

 Healing for Indigenous people is a powerful journey that can be collectively shared and/or can be a very personal path.
-This webinar explored and shared healing strategies from various Indigenous cultures as examples of how we are all connected.
+This webinar explores and shares healing strategies from various Indigenous cultures as examples of how we are all connected.

 Healing for individuals and families can be a lifelong process that is unique for each person and/or family, it can be a stop and go process and can include searching and exploring different paths.

-This discussion focused on how communities and organizations can engage in the healing process to increase their productivity, reach their goals and create a healing environment.
+This webinar focuses on how communities and organizations can engage in the healing process to increase their productivity, reach their goals and create a healing environment.

 The project “Leadership for Results: Capacity Building” includes Alaska Native values/teachings and emphasizes that strong leadership—from all levels of society—is a key requirement in addressing issues that require substantial change.
 The project was piloted in 2015 with a group of Alaska Native leaders to help them strengthen their response to Domestic Violence and Sexual Assault in their villages.
-The program brought together fifteen key individuals from 3 villages as the first cohort with the overall goal to enhance and strengthen the leadership capacity around historical trauma (specifically domestic violence/sexual assault/child abuse) and to get measurable results while increasing the strength of community networks.
+The program brought together fifteen key individuals from 3 villages as the first cohort with the overall goal to enhance and strengthen the leadership capacity around historical trauma (specifically domestic violence, sexual assault, and child abuse) and to get measurable results while increasing the strength of community networks.

 How Can Communities Bring Healing and Build Leadership from Within?